 - Sports injuries

 Brain injuries might also be acquired.
-An acquired brain injury might result from negligent care and treatment by a healthcare provider.
-For example, medical negligence could cause the oxygen supply to the brain to become insufficient or completely cut off.
-The neurological deficiencies can be permanent or fatal.
-They’re usually far more profound than most traumatic brain injuries.
+An acquired brain injury might result from negligent care and treatment by a health care provider.
+For example, medical negligence could cut off blood supply to the brain during surgery.

-The Louisiana law firm of Salim-Beasley LLC has been representing victims who have been injured by the carelessness and negligence of others for over 50 years.
-A traumatic or acquired brain injury can emotionally and financially flattens a family.
-If you or somebody close to you has suffered a traumatic or acquired brain injury, contact our offices at 800-491-1817 for a free case consultation and evaluation with a personal injury attorney from our law firm.
+A traumatic or acquired brain injury can emotionally and financially burden a family.
+If you or somebody close to you has suffered a traumatic or acquired brain injury or any catastrophic injury, contact our offices at 866-269-5561 or complete our online form for a free case evaluation.